Abelianization and fixed point properties of units in integral group rings: Introduction

+Very little is known on the structure of $B$.
+However several authors, including Marciniak, Sehgal, Salwa, Gon\c{c}alves, Passman, del R\'{\i}o have given explicit constructions of free groups in $B$ (we refer the reader to \cite{delRioGonc}).
+More recently Gon\c{c}alves and Passman in \cite{GonPas} and Janssens, Jespers and Temmerman in \cite{JanJesTem} gave explicit constructions (within the group $B$) that generate a free product $C_p * C_p$ of two cyclic groups of order $p$ in $\U (\Z G)$ in all cases where this is possible, i.e.\,provided $G$ has a noncentral element of order $p$.

-In this paper we complement this line of research by determining when the unit group $\U (\Z G)$ (or more specifically the group generated by the bicyclic units) can be decomposed into a non-trivial amalgamated product or an HNN extension.
+In this paper we complement this line of research by determining when the unit group $\U (\Z G)$ or the group $B$ can be decomposed into a non-trivial \emph{amalgamated product} or an \emph{HNN extension} (see \Cref{defAmal,defHNN}) .
 In fact we show when these decompositions do not occur.
 In case of an HNN extension this is equivalent, by Bass-Serre theory, to $\U(\Z G)^{ab}$ being finite.
-In particular, by a classical theorem of Serre \cite{Serre}, the absence of an amalgam and HNN can be rephrased in terms of satisfying the so-called FA property.
-Recall that a group has property $\FA$ if every action on a simplicial tree has a global fixed point.
-Thus a finitely generated group has property \FA exactly when it is neither an HNN extension nor a non-trivial amalgam.
+Here $\U(\Z G)^{ab}$ denotes the \emph{abelianization} $\U(\Z G) / \U(\Z G)'$ of $\U(\Z G)$, where $\U(\Z G)'$ denotes the \emph{commutator subgroup}.
+In particular, by a classical theorem of Serre \cite{Serre}, the absence of an amalgam and HNN can be rephrased in terms of satisfying the so-called \emph{FA property}.
+A group is said to have \begin{itemize} \item \emph{property FA} if every action on a simplicial tree has a global fixed point, \item \emph{property F$\R$} if every isometric action on a real tree has a global fixed point. \end{itemize} See \Cref{defFA} for more details.
+Serre proved that a finitely generated group has property \FA exactly when it is neither a HNN extension nor a non-trivial amalgam.

-Since unit theorems concern a property on all subgroups of finite index, we will consider the hereditary property, denoted $\HFA$, and a hereditary finite abelianization property, denoted $\FAb$.
-One says that a group has $\HFA$ if all its finite index subgroups have property $\FA$ and one says that a group has property $\FAb$ if every subgroup of finite index has finite abelianization.
-It is well-known that properties $\FA$, $\HFA$ and $\FAb$ follow from Kazhdan's property (T) \cite[Theorem~2.12.6]{ValetteBook}.
-If one not only considers actions on simplicial trees, but more generally on real trees then one says that the group has property $\FR$, and its hereditary version will be denoted $\HFR$.
+Since unit theorems concern a property on almost all subgroups of finite index, we will consider the hereditary properties, denoted $\HFA$ and $\HFR$, and a hereditary finite abelianization property, denoted $\FAb$.
+One says that a group has \begin{itemize} \item \emph{HFA} if all its finite index subgroups have property $\FA$, \item \emph{HF$\R$} if all its finite index subgroups have property $\FR$, \item \emph{property FAb} if every subgroup of finite index has finite abelianization. \end{itemize} It is well-known that properties $\FA$, $\HFA$ and $\FAb$ follow from \emph{Kazhdan's property (T)} \cite[Theorem~2.12.6]{ValetteBook}, .